Skip to footer content

 Code Explanation

-6. Save the plot using savefig method.
+6. Save Plot: Save your plot using the savefig method from Matplotlib.

 Output